• Recipes

 Furthermore, its larger size compared to other types of oranges makes it great for sharing with friends or family.
 Now would be perfect if you have yet to taste this incredible citrus fruit.

-Sliced sumo citrus
+sliced sumo citrus

 Sumo Citrus first made its way to the United States from Japan in 1998, but it wasn't until 2011 that California farmers were able to meet the strict standards necessary for its commercial sale.